Legacy

 Configuring Cron for Linux

-The Cron job scheduler is a component of the Linux operating system.
+The Cron is a component of the Linux operating system.
 It is used to run certain scripts on a server at the right time, according to a schedule.

 Shell